dbmanifest/Manifest_Protocol/README.md

-# T-REX : Token for Regulated EXchanges
+# T-REX : KonneticToken for Regulated EXchanges

 ----